 The seminary measures its educational effectiveness through assessment of outcomes of learning.
-For details on the seminary's assessment, see the link at anderson.edu/theology/about/accreditation.html.
+For details on the seminary's assessment, visit anderson.edu/accreditation.

 The seminary is also approved for a Comprehensive Distance Education Program.
-For more information on the Association of Theological Schools, call (412) 788-6505, visit their website at ats.edu, fax (412) 788-6510, or mail to: The Commission on Accrediting of the Association of Theological Schools in the United States and Canada, 10 Summit Park Drive, Pittsburgh, PA 15275.
+For more information on the Association of Theological Schools, visit ats.edu, call (412) 788-6505, fax (412) 788-6510, or mail The Commission on Accrediting of the Association of Theological Schools in the United States and Canada, 10 Summit Park Dr., Pittsburgh, PA 15275.